m-carrasco/net-ssa/README.md

     * with a reference to the actual class (as long as it doesn't involve unsafe memory accesses or merging different types).
     * Merging implies reasoning about the class hierarchy which is not built-in in `Mono.Cecil`.
 This involves `phi` instructions.

 The simple operation mode can be called as shown in the `TestExampleDisassemble` unit test.
+In `net-ssa-cli`, the basic mode can be enabled using `-type-inference=basic` (SSA only).

 ### Precise type inference analysis